-Steps South Bend has taken to become solar friendly
+What steps has South Bend taken to become solar friendly?

 South Bend reviewed and streamlined internal processes, clarified zoning ordinance language, trained firefighters on solar safety, and trained city staff to create a more seamless permitting and inspection process for new solar projects.